hungyipu/hungyipu.github.io/lecture/GR.md

 **overview of GR, spacetime geometry, inertial frame and Lorentz transformation, Coordinate and Lorentz invariance, units**

 *references mentioned during this lecture:*
-1. "Flatland: A Romance of Many Dimensions" by Edwin A. Abbott
+1. `"Flatland: A Romance of Many Dimensions" by Edwin A. Abbott`
-2. "Differential geometry and Lie groups for physicists" by Fecko, Marian (available in NTNU library)
+2. `"Differential geometry and Lie groups for physicists" by Fecko, Marian` (e-book available from NTNU library)

 [homework](/lecture/GR_pdf/hw_week1.pdf) (due: 9/28)